 The health care provider may hear a "whooshing" noise, called a bruit, when placing a stethoscope over your belly area.

 The following blood tests may be done:

 Imaging tests may be done to see if the kidney arteries have narrowed.
 They include:

-High blood pressure caused by narrowing of the arteries that lead to the kidneys (renovascular hypertension) is often difficult to control.
+High blood pressure caused by narrowing of the arteries that lead to the kidneys is often hard to control.

 Lifestyle changes are important:

 Further treatment depends on what causes the narrowing of the kidney arteries.
 Your doctor may recommend a procedure called angioplasty with stenting.